![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 And joining a certain fraternity in college was one of his milestones along the way.

 Me, I'm not a joiner.
 Yes, joining in is essential for networking and schmoozing.
 But I couldn't stand networking and schmoozing.
-Besides perceiving it as agonizingly boring, I also felt such behavior was frequently too fake and superficial for my tastes.
+Besides perceiving it as agonizingly boring and demeaning, I also felt such behavior was frequently too fake and superficial for my tastes.

 Yep.
 I definitely don't have what it takes to be rich and famous.
 Or a playboy either, for that matter (face it: schmoozing is required for robust dating practices, too).